BirthdayResearch/quantum/README.md

 During this 'change in allowance' period, no bridging to DeFiChain will be allowed.
 However, it is still possible to make additional changes by calling `changeDailyAllowance()` in case mistakes were made.

-### Withdraw / withdrawEth
+### Withdraw

-`withdraw()` and `withdrawEth()` functions when called will withdraw ERC20 token and ETHER respectively.
-Only the address with the Admin role can call these functions.
+`withdraw()` function when called will withdraw an ERC20 token.
+Only the address with the Admin role can call this function.

 ### Change relayer address